edgurgel/verk/README.md

 ### Keys in arguments

 By default, Verk will decode keys in arguments to binary strings.
-You can change this behavior with the following configuration:
+You can change this behavior for jobs enqueued by Verk with the following configuration:
 ```elixir
 config :verk, :args_keys, value
 ```